y1huac00/3362AnimeCharacterGenerator/README.md

 ## How to play?
-1. Clone the whole git repository including the sub-module stylegan2
+1. Clone the whole git repository including the sub-module stylegan2, download the stylegan2 model in 'Release' section
 2. Prepare an environment according to Requirement
 3. Lauch your Jupyter notebook and open anime_character_generator.ipynb
 4. Run all codeblocks and pip install any packages that is required